 Where can I legally buy cannabis seeds in Australia?

 Without the proper licences and permits, you cannot buy, nor import, cannabis seeds in Australia.

 - If you have been granted the required licences and permits, you still need to follow strict governmental protocols, especially if you plan to import seed or plant stock.

-- Australia agencies are currently working to attain quality seed stock strains for medicinal cannabis, hemp and CBD production.
+- Australia agencies are currently working to attain quality seed stock strains for licenced medicinal cannabis companies and hemp production.